-What is assessed in a pre-marital health check?
+What is assessed in a pre-marital health check in Hong Kong?

 Like all body checks, the options available in a pre-marital body package vary from the most basic to a complete comprehensive health check.
 To be perfectly honest, the term ‘pre-marital body check’ is more of a marketing term – a lot of them are very similar to non-pre-marital body checks.
 Rather than specifically going for a ‘pre-marital body check’, consider reviewing your options and recommended tests by age to ensure you’re getting the check that is right for you.